codexisbestex/intro-to-code-study-guides/git/git-basic-commands.md

 1. What is git?

 - Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
-Its goals include speed, data integrity, and support for distributed, non-linear workflows
+Its goals include speed, data integrity, and support for distributed, non-linear workflows.
+Git is an open sourced distributed version control system.
+-

 ## Elements of git

 1. What is a repository?
    - A repo is a folder inside a project that keeps track of your project history/updates.
-2. ## What is a commit?
+2. What is a commit?
+   - A snapshot of the repo at a specific moment
 3. What is a branch?
    - Branches are a way to add new features that don't interfere or affect the main project
 4. What is merging?
-   - Putting forked branch histories together
+   - Putting forked branch histories together; this is where you merge commits by selecting the parts of each branch's latest commit to apply to the merge branches next commit.
+     - `main & fix/headerStyling`
 5. What is a remote?

 - A server that contains a copy of the git repo typically at an online address.

 6. What is `HEAD`?
-   -The branch you are currently working in
+   - The pointer to the current commit you are viewing

 ## Common git commands